 Can I still walk my dog?

-Presuming your isolation measures don’t insist on strict quarantine conditions and/or you aren’t exhibiting COVID-19 symptoms, you are allowed to take your dog out for toilet breaks, however, you should still take a few precautions.
-Avoid crowded areas and go out when there are fewer people about.
+Presuming your isolation measures don’t insist on strict quarantine conditions and/or you aren’t exhibiting COVID-19 symptoms, you are allowed to take your dog out for toilet breaks.
+However, you should still take a few precautions.
+Avoid crowded areas and go out when there are fewer people around.
 Stay more than 2 metres from others, and keep the walks short.
-When you come back, make sure you follow the proper hygiene procedures (wash your hands, disinfect surfaces, etc.) If you are considering hiring someone else to walk your dog ensure they have the knowledge and experience to handle your particular dog.
-Establish the maximum number of dogs they walk at once and be certain your dog will be carefully introduced to the other dogs if relevant.
-Ideally only employ someone who has been recommended by a reliable source or who you know personally.
+When you come back, follow the proper hygiene procedures (wash your hands, disinfect surfaces, etc.) If you are considering hiring someone else to walk your dog, ensure they have the knowledge and experience to handle your particular dog.
+Establish the maximum number of dogs they walk at once, and be sure your dog will be carefully introduced to the other dogs if relevant.
+Ideally, only employ someone recommended by a reliable source or who you know personally.

-Article by Derek Chambers including input from behaviourist Jackie McGillicuddy IMDTB
+Article by Derek Chambers, including input from behaviourist Jackie McGillicuddy IMDB.

 Disclaimer: This information was valid at the time this article was published.
 As the COVID-19 pandemic progresses, your local authorities may implement new self-isolation measures, so make sure you follow the World Health Organization and NHS to stay informed.